po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/ 01-Ins_Command-Line/README.md

   touch index.html
   ```

-  * 🔑 We use `ls` to check that our new file has been succcessfully added to the directory.
+  * 🔑 We use `ls` to check that our new file has been successfully added to the directory.

   ```bash
   ls
   ```

-* Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How would we use terminal commands to change directories?

-  * 🙋 We use `cd` to go down and change to a new directory.
-To go back up to the previous directory, we use `cd..`.

-  * ☝️ How would we use terminal commands to create a new file?

-  * 🙋 We use `touch` and the name of the new file we want to create.

-   * ☝️ How would we use terminal commands to create a new director?

-  * 🙋 We use `mkdir` and the name of the new directory we want to create.

-* Answer any questions before proceeding to the next activity.

-* In preparation for the activity, ask TAs to start directing students to the activity instructions found in `02-Stu_Command-Line/README.md`.

 ---
- © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+ © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.